Course Title: Bachelor of Arts in Community and Youth Development

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.

 Additional Requirements/Information: Garda Vetting through TU Dublin Required – see tudublin.ie/gardavetting

-Professional Accreditation: The programme is professionally endorsed by the All-Ireland Endorsement Body (AIEB) for Community Work Education and Training (2018-2023).
+The course is professionally endorsed by the All-Ireland Endorsement Body (AIEB) for Community Work Education and Training (2018-2023).